 We found 6 neurologists who accept Humana Bronze 4850/HMO Premier near Cedar Park, TX.

 Dr. George Creel, who practices in Temple, TX, Cedar Park, TX, and Killeen, TX, is a medical specialist in neurology (brain & spinal cord disease).
-In his practice, Dr. Creel focuses on polysomnography (PSG), electromyography (EMG), and electroencephalography (EEG).
-Patient ratings for Dr. Creel average 2.5 stars out of 5 star rating by his patients.
-Dr. Creel is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
-After attending the University of Texas Medical Branch School of Medicine, Dr. Creel completed his residency training at the University of Pittsburgh Medical Center (UPMC).
-In addition to English, he speaks Spanish.
+His areas of expertise include the following: polysomnography (PSG), electromyography (EMG), and electroencephalography (EEG).
+He has received a 2.5 out of 5 star rating by his patients.
+Dr. Creel is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and more.
+Dr. Creel's education and training includes medical school at the University of Texas Medical Branch School of Medicine, he completed his residency training at the University of Pittsburgh Medical Center (UPMC).
+Dr. Creel is conversant in Spanish.
 He is affiliated with Scott & White Healthcare.

 Clinical interests: Electromyography, Polysomnography, Electroencephalography